rgb-archive/spec/rgb_specification_bip_style.md

 ### Process

-Everytime before an asset exchange, the payee has to give the payer an address where he want to get paid, an amount and a tagging value.
+Every time before an asset exchange, the payee has to give the payer an address where he wants to be paid, an amount and a tagging value.
-The tagging value is used to tag the transaction in a way only the partecipants of the trade know the details of the transaction (such the asset type of the transaction)
+The tagging value is used to tag the transaction in a way such that only the partecipants of the trade know the details of the transaction (such the asset type of the transaction)

-Supposing we have an issuance of an asset and two transaction
+Supposing we have an issuance of an asset and two transactions

 ```
 Issuance -> Transaction A to Alice with tagging value J -> Transaction B to Bob with tagging value K
 ```

-Bob give to alice a random tagging value `K` of twelve bytes.
+Bob gives to Alice a random tagging value `K` of twelve bytes.
-Alice take the tagging value `K` and split in 3 chunk of 4 bytes `K1`, `K2`, `K3` Alice take the xpub of the issuer and derive the `Issuer_Fee` address as `xpub/J1/J2/J3/K1/K2/K3` Alice put in the `Color_Def` his value `J` encrypted with the value `K` (for example xor-ed).
+Alice takes the tagging value `K` and splits in 3 chunks of 4 bytes `K1`, `K2`, `K3` Alice takes the xpub of the issuer and derives the `Issuer_Fee` address as `xpub/J1/J2/J3/K1/K2/K3` Alice puts her value `J` encrypted with the value `K` in the `Color_Def` (for example XOR-ed).
-When Bob receive the transaction he decrypt the `Color_Def` (inside the OP_RETURN) with `K` and find `J`.
-Bob then retrieve transaction A where decrypt the `Color_Def` with `J` to find the previous tagging value, in this case the previous is the issuing transaction otherwise he repeat the step until he found the issuing transaction.
+When Bob receives the transaction he decrypts the `Color_Def` (inside the OP_RETURN) with `K` and find `J`.
+Bob then retrieves transaction A where decrypt the `Color_Def` with `J` to find the previous tagging value, in this case the previous is the issuing transaction otherwise he repeats the step until he finds the issuing transaction.
 Now Bob can verify his transaction and all the chain to the issuance are adherent to the protocol.

-The process of retrieving transaction to verify the issuer chain become soon too expensive on light client, the best way to achieve this is probably client side filtering [reference to neutrino], while this solution is not in place an "electrum server" like solution could be implemented (which is suboptimal for privacy)
+The process of retrieving transaction to verify the issuer chain become soon too expensive on light client, the best way to achieve this is probably client side filtering [reference to neutrino], while this solution is not in place an "electrum server"-like solution could be implemented (which is suboptimal for privacy).

 To be more specific the `Color_Def` is an OP_RETURN output of exactly 32 bytes (we choose a fixed size to avoid leaking privacy based on the field size, moreover 32 is a common size because it's the size of sha256)